The-Burnes-Center/ai-iep/lib/chatbot-api/functions/user-profile-handler/README.md

 }
 ```

 **Note**: Email updates must be performed through Cognito user management, not through this API.
-The consentGiven field must be a valid JSON boolean value (true or false, lowercase without quotes).
+The consentGiven and showOnboarding fields must be valid JSON boolean values (true or false, lowercase without quotes).

 **Response (200)**
 ```json